input-output-hk/atala-prism/prism-backend/docs/protocol/operations-ordering-submission.md

   this could make multi-node management more complex in the future.
 Imagine multiple node issuing credentials using different keys that belong to the same DID.

-Maybe adding waiting time for the ideally not extremely frequent case of key rotation will be enough.
+For developer experience, we incline to believe that adding waiting time for the case of key rotation will be enough.
+We believe that in the regular use patter, it won't be a frequent situation.
+We could also give a warning to a user when we sends an update that will cause a delay and suggest the user to delete operations that depend on a revoked keys, and re-sign the operations with another one.

 ### Wallet overload and general throughput

-Today we are calling the cardano wallet without properly managing errors.
+Today we are calling the Cardano wallet without properly managing errors.
 We created a story to improve this.
-One particular problem is that the cardano wallet may not have enough available UTxOs to send the needed number of transactions.
+One particular problem is that the Cardano wallet may not have enough available UTxOs to send the needed number of transactions.
 Note that this is different from not having enough funds.
 A Cardano transaction consumes a number of UTxO (inputs), and creates new ones (called outputs).
 - The wallet will start with one UTxO,
 - Imagine that the first transaction will create an output with X ADA (today 1 ADA), and the remaining ADA (minus fees) will be located in another output of the transaction.
 This will leave us with 2 UTxOs that will be available for the next transaction.
 However, the two new UTxOs won't be usable (as inputs of new transactions) until the transaction that creates them is confirmed.